Skip to main content

 Jakob Haahr Taankvist

-Software Engineer II @ Uber
+Senior Software Engineer @ Uber

 At Uber, we run several big multitenant Cadence clusters with hundreds of domains in each.
 The clusters being multi-tenant means potential noisy neighbor effects between domains.